akouz/HBus/HBus_Power_Meter/Sole_Power_Meter/README.md

 # Sole Power Meter

-It is a stand-alone power meter, HBus not used.
+Sketch for a stand-alone power meter, HBus not used.